Explore Academia

 This paragraph describes your teaching style, your courses you taught, and your expertise with teaching.
 You can strengthen this paragraph by adding details of feedback you received from students or highlighting significant lectures, activities, or stories that showcase your skills.
 Additionally, you want to highlight any mentoring and/or service work that you did and how that impacted the type of scholar you are.
 As previously stated, if writing for a teaching-focused institution, put this paragraph before research.

 Do not copy and paste cover letters to institutions.
-Sure, you might have to cast a wide net because the competition for tenure-track positions.
+Sure, you might have to cast a wide net because of the competition for tenure-track positions.
 But if you really want a job, you need to take the time to personalize parts of your cover letter to fit the needs of the department.
 Don’t restate what is in your CV, Teaching Statement, or Research Statement.
 Let those documents do their jobs and allow the valuable space on the cover letter to highlight what is to come.
 You want to give the reader a heads up for what is in your other documents, but use a majority of this document to situate the work you do, its larger impact, and why you would be a good fit for the position.

 We suggest elaborating on these elements in your cover letter if your qualifications diverge from those mentioned in the job advertisement; you are going from one type of institution to another (e.g., UCSB research to a smaller teaching institution); you need to show how your contributions to a mainstream area are important and could contribute; and/or you feel the need to address unusual career paths, time gaps, or other shortcomings that are obvious and you fear might eliminate you from consideration.